 An animal emblem

 The Platypus is the animal emblem of Taronga Conservation Society Australia and the state of NSW.
-It has swum the fresh waters of eastern Australia for thousands of years, but remains a secretive and elusive creature.
+It has swum the fresh waters of eastern Australia and Tasmania for thousands of years, but remains a secretive and elusive creature.
 Wildlife Queensland research suggests that in Queensland there is not one continuous population, but at least three discontinuous populations.

 The amphibious Platypus is a monotreme and one of the most unusual creatures on Earth.
 Monotremes are a unique group of mammals that lay soft-shelled eggs.
 The only other monotremes are the echidnas.